JasonM22345/jm2jy_python_blockchain/README.md

 - The indexing of blocks starts from 1.
 - The chain becomes invalid if the stored hash of a block does not match the recalculated hash of the previous block.

-## License
-This project is open-source and can be modified for learning purposes.